First Impression Enneagram Guide: Decode Anyone in 60 Seconds

 Approach with a calm, welcoming presence.
 Don't rush the interaction or apply pressure.
 Create a peaceful atmosphere where they feel included and valued from the start.

-Inclusive Questions That Draw Out Type 9s
+3 Power Questions That Hook Type 9s

 ✓ Connection Builders for Type 9s